KindleModding/KPM/README.md

 Explanation:
 ```
+version - The manifest format version (should be 1)
 id - The ID of the app, should be a reverse DNS format similar to Android packages and Java class paths
 name - The display name of the app
 description - A human-readalbe description of an app